 - Difficulty swallowing, including food getting stuck in the gullet.

-- Persistent abdominal pain or persistent vomiting.
+- Persistent tummy (abdominal) pain or persistent vomiting.

 Further reading & references